I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Steps:

-• use the sandpaper to fully scuff of your galvanized metal.
+- use the sandpaper to scuff off your galvanized metal fully.

 Final Thoughts- Aging galvanized metal with a vinegar